 The previous discussion shows that the PAT in general just redistributes the thermoelectric power but does not increase, on average, the intrinsic thermoelectric capabilities of the junction.
-This is not unexpected, since also for the cooling properties of NIS junction a similar result is observed for the cooling capabilities in presence of PAT~\cite{Kopnin:2008,Muhonen:2012,Tan:2017,Silveri:2017}.
+This is not unexpected, since also for the cooling properties of $N$-$I$-$S$ junction a similar result is observed for the cooling capabilities in presence of PAT~\cite{Kopnin:2008,Muhonen:2012,Tan:2017,Silveri:2017}.
 However, the redistribution due to PAT determines new values of voltages (sidebands) where the system is strongly thermoelectric for biases where the thermoelectric performance was originally smaller.
 For such particular values of the bias one observes a microwave \emph{enhanced} bipolar thermoelectricity.
-Furthermore, in the absence of an AC source, the thermoelectric peaks can be very narrow in voltage range, so a change in the operating point (DC voltage) \footnote{This happens, for example, with a change in the load resistance when the junction operates as a thermoelectric generator.} could result in a drastic reduction of the thermoelectric power.
+Furthermore, in the absence of an AC source, the thermoelectric peaks can be very narrow in voltage range, so a change in the operating point (DC voltage) could result in a drastic reduction of the thermoelectric power.
+This may happen, for example, with a change in the load resistance when the junction operates as a thermoelectric generator.
 The AC source widening the $\bar{I}(V)$ characteristic thermoelectric curve, reduces the issue of a precise biasing.
 At the same time, it allows to tune the voltages where the thermoelectric effect is maximized by varying $\omega$, and in this way it increases the tunability of the device.
 In other words, there are regimes in the biases where the thermoelectricity is literally microwave-assisted showing a unique interplay between thermoelectricity and coherent absorption/emission of photons.
-This increased tunability and better performances at specific biases may be relevant for some specific applications.
-Furthermore, we expect that the quantum sensing can be even quantum limited analogously to what has been reported for the tunnel junctions in the equilibrium (dissipative) case~\cite{Tucker:1979,Tucker:1985}.
+This increased tunability and better performance at specific biases may be relevant for some specific applications.
+Furthermore, we expect that the photon detection in $S$-$I$-$S'$ junctions can be quantum limited~\cite{Paolucci:2023-arXiv,Germanese:2023-Patent} analogously to what has been reported for tunnel junctions in the equilibrium (dissipative) case~\cite{Tucker:1979,Tucker:1985}.